 is an action-platforming indie game inspired by Zero’s gameplay from Mega Man X that my talented team and I are currently developing.
-Development is reaching the end of the prototyping stage, thanks to our hard work.
+We recently reached the end of the prototyping stage, and development is in full swing, thanks to our hard work.
 Scroll down to learn more about my contributions, or see it on GitHub.

 Project Jump ’n’ Slash